TerriaJS/vector-tile-server/wiki page.md

 3. Extract the data folder (called `data2/`) from the provided archive (https://dl.dropboxusercontent.com/u/18091071/MVTResources.zip) into the root directory of the repo

+3. Build the config files with `node setup.js regionMapping.json`

 4. Run the server `./server.sh`

 5. Test the server using `SA2`, `SA4` and `WORLD_BORDERS` region maps.
 Other region types will use WMS (so you can compare the two easily).